User Type in GA4: Returning, New, Active, Total

 Active users

-The active users metric shows the number of users engaged with your website or app.
-It’s important to clarify what stands for “engagement”.
-By “engagement”, GA4 understands
+The “active users” metric indicates the number of engaged users who have interacted with your website or app.
+To clarify what constitutes “engagement,” GA4 defines engagement as follows:

-• Every user had a session with a “first_open” or “first_visit” event.
-GA4 collects this event automatically whenever a new user opens your app or lands on your website.
-Therefore, we can consider it as “every new user”.
+• Every user who has had a session with a “first_open” or “first_visit” event.
+GA4 automatically collects this event whenever a new user opens your app or visits your website, so it can be considered as every new user.
+This is based on cookies.

-• Every returning user that had engaged session.
-To consider a session an engaged session, the user should stay more than 10 seconds actively engaged with your website or app.
-It’s determined by the “user_engagement” event and “engagement_time_msec” parameter described in another article.
-10 seconds is the default setting that can be adjusted in Data Stream Details settings.
+• Every returning user who has had an engaged session.
+To be considered an engaged session, the user should remain actively engaged with your website or app for more than 10 seconds.
+This is determined by the “user_engagement” event and “engagement_time_msec” parameter, as described in another article.
+The default setting for this engagement time is 10 seconds, but it can be adjusted in Data Stream Details settings.

 Active users = new users + returning users with an engaged session

-Therefore, whenever you build GA4 explorations, you can always find that the number of active users is always more significant than the number of new users.
+As a result, when building GA4 explorations, you will always find that the number of active users is greater than the number of new users.

 New users